kosamad/Cosmo-Keys/README.md

 ### Favicon

-A rocket image was found on vecteezy for the favicon of the game.
+A rocket image was found on vecteezy (by endang firmansyah) for and converted into a favicon.